fiddus/environment/README.md

 ## Graphical Client for Git

-Git is a great tool but is better to see it in a graphical clint, you can choose a graphical client for you operation system
+Git is a great tool but is better to see it in a graphical client, you can choose a graphical client for you operation system

 > - GitX [Mac](http://rowanj.github.io/gitx/)
 > - SourceTree [Mac and Windows](http://www.sourcetreeapp.com/)